 Resource: "*"

-# A Lambda handler that will be be invoked using the API URL
+# A Lambda handler that will be invoked using the API URL

 ServerlessApiHandler: